Craving Hacks: Three Brain Tricks to Break Free from Food Temptations

 How This Works

-Your brain learns through patterns and associations.
+Behavioral science shows that habits form through cues, routines, and rewards.
 If you always reach for chips when stressed or ice cream when sad, your brain starts expecting those foods to “fix” the feeling.
 The good news?
-You can retrain it.
+You can retrain it by creating new associations that serve you better.

 How to Use This Hack